Droplet phase in a nonlocal isoperimetric problem under confinement: Introduction

 The first sum in the expansion is the energy for Gamow's Liquid Drop model, and this indicates how droplet shape is determined via minimization.
 Droplet profiles $z_i$ should be minimizers for the nonlocal isoperimetric problem on $\R^3$: \beqn e_0 (m) \,: = \, \inf \left\{ \int_{\R^3} |\nabla z| \, + \, \| z\|_{H^{-1} (\R^3)}^2 \,\, : \, \, z \in BV (\R^3, \{0,1\}), \,\, \int_{\R^3} z \,dx \, = \, m \right\}, \eeqn where

+This problem has been extensively studied, in the form above and in various generalizations; see \cite{BoCr14,Ju2014,FrLi2015,KnMu2013,KnMu2014,LO1,LO2, FKN2}.
 In \cite{ChPe2010} it was conjectured that there exists a critical mass $m_c$ such that minimizers are balls for $m \leq m_c$ and fail to exist otherwise.
-Since then, there has been considerable work on the functional $e_0 (m)$.
-The results will play an important role in this article and we summarize them in the next lemma. \begin{theorem}[{\bf The nonlocal isoperimetric problem on $\R^3$} (cf. \cite{BoCr14,Ju2014,FrLi2015,KnMu2013,KnMu2014,LO1,LO2, FKN2})] There exist three constants $0<m_{c_0} \leq m_{c_1} \leq m_{c_2}$ such that the following hold. \begin{itemize} \item[(i)] If $m \leq m_{c_1}$ then $e_0(m)$ admits a minimizer.
+The results will play an important role in this article and we summarize them in the next theorem, which may be found in \cite{KnMu2014} (see also \cite{LO1}): \begin{theorem}[Kn\"upfer-Muratov] There exist three constants $0<m_{c_0} \leq m_{c_1} \leq m_{c_2}$ such that the following hold. \begin{itemize} \item[(i)] If $m \leq m_{c_1}$ then $e_0(m)$ admits a minimizer.
 If $m \leq m_{c_0}$ the minimizer is unique (up to translation), and is given by the ball of volume $m$.
 The ball of volume $m$ ceases to be the minimizer of $e_0(m)$ for $m>m_{c_0}$. \item[(ii)] If $m>m_{c_2}$ then $e_0(m)$ does not admit a minimizer. \end{itemize} \end{theorem}

 To date, it remains an open problem to prove or disprove whether any (or all) of the constants $m_{c_i}$, $i=0,1,2$, above are pairwise equal.

 Returning to the energy expansion of the ansatz \eqref{eq:enansatz}, we may now complete the heuristic picture of minimizers of $\E_\eta$ in terms of the Gamow functional.
 Defining the ``good'' set of $m$ for which the nonlocal isoperimetric problem attains a minimizer,